 - Engineer and architect Fazlur Khan, the Bangladeshi American who revived the city's skyscraper culture;

-- The still-mysterious Kate Warn, the United States’ first female private detective.
+- The still-mysterious Kate Warn (listed as Warn on her tombstone), the United States’ first female private detective.

 Filled with photographs and including detailed maps of each tour route, Graceland Cemetery is an insider's guide to one of Chicago's great outdoor destinations for city lore and history.